Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Application to dynamic functional connectivity

 \subsection{Data and preprocessing}

 We analyze resting-state fMRI images from 1003 subjects in the Human Connectome Project dataset \parencite{vanessen2012human}.
 Throughout the duration of these 15-minute fMRI scans, participants were at rest and not engaging in any specific activities.
-Details on the acquisition process can be found in \textcite{glasser2013minimal,smith2013restingstate}.
+Details on the acquisition process can be found in \textcites{glasser2013minimal}{smith2013restingstate}.
 The fMRI images have been pre-processed using the minimal pre-processing HCP pipeline \parencite{glasser2013minimal}, including spatial artifact, distortion removal, and mapping onto a common reference template \parencite{smith2013restingstate}.

 We define 360 spatially localized regions of interest (ROIs) using the multimodal parcellation proposed in \textcite{glasser2016multimodal}.
 These 360 regions are further aggregated into 10 distinct functional systems following the definition in \textcite{power2011functional}.
-These are the somatosensory/motor network (SMT), cingulo-opercular network (COP), auditory network (AUD), default mode network (DMN), visual network (VIS), frontoparietal network (FPT), salience network (SAL), ventral attention network (VAT), dorsal attention network (DAT), and a category for Other Regions (OTH), which includes areas that are not strictly classified within the aforementioned functional systems.
+These are the somatosensory/motor network (SMH), cingulo-opercular network (COP), auditory network (AUD), default mode network (DFM), visual network (VIS), frontoparietal network (FPT), salience network (SAL), ventral attention network (VAT), dorsal attention network (DAT), and a category for Other Regions (OTH), which includes areas that are not strictly classified within the aforementioned functional systems.

 We partition the fMRI data into 20 time intervals of equal length.
 For each interval, we reduce the fMRI data to a `functional fingerprint' representation that is a $10 \times 10$ SPD covariance that captures the temporal correlation between the fMRI signals of different functional systems within a specific time interval.
 These matrices are denoted as $y_i(t_j)$ where $i = 1,\ldots, N = 1003$ represents the subject and $j = 1,\ldots,20$ denotes the time interval.
+We conducted sensitivity analysis by repeating the analysis with 10 and 40 time intervals of equal length.
+The results are virtually identical, as expected, since the time dynamics of the estimated mode of covariation, shown in Figure~\ref{fig:codimension_details}, does not seem to be constrained by the number of time points.